orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.1.md

-# Orbeon Forms 2021.1.1
+# Orbeon Forms 2021.1.

 __Friday, January 14, 2022__

-Today we released Orbeon Forms 2021.1.1!
-This release introduces bug-fixes.
+Today we released Orbeon Forms 2021.1.1 PE!
 This update contains security updates and bug-fixes and is recommended for all users of:

 - [Orbeon Forms 2021.1 PE](orbeon-forms-2021.1.md)